Azure/azure-powershell/src/Sql/Sql/help/Az.Sql.md

 Gets the Microsoft support operations auditing settings of an Azure SQL server.

 ### [Get-AzSqlServerOutboundFirewallRule](Get-AzSqlServerOutboundFirewallRule.md)
-Gets the allowed FQDN from the list of Outbound Firewall Rules for a SQL server.
+Gets outbound firewall rules (Allowed FQDNs) for a SQL Database server.

 ### [Get-AzSqlServerRecommendedAction](Get-AzSqlServerRecommendedAction.md)
 Gets one or more recommended actions for an Azure SQL Server Advisor.